lowRISC/opentitan/doc/ug/getting_started_fpga.md

 The `hello_world` demo software shows off some capabilities of the design.
 In order to load `hello_world` into the FPGA, both the binary and the [loading tool]({{< relref "/sw/host/spiflash/README.md" >}}) must be compiled.
-Please follow the steps below.
+Please follow the steps shown below.

 * Generate the bitstream and flash it to the FPGA as described above.
 * Open a serial console (use the device file determined before) and connect.